How Could Jesus Have Been Born “Immaculate”?

 Now, to fully understand this third explanation, I will have to elaborate a bit, so bear with me if you will.
 Before Mary conceived, an angel spoke to her concerning who Jesus would be: “But the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 Listen, you will conceive in your womb and bear a Son and shall call His name JESUS.
 He will be great, and will be called the Son of the Highest.
 And the Lord God will give Him the throne of His father David, and He will reign over the house of Jacob forever.
 And of His kingdom there will be no end.”
 Then Mary said to the angel, “How can this be, since I do not know a man?”
 The angel answered her, “The Holy Spirit will come upon you, and the power of the Highest will overshadow you.
 Therefore the Holy One who will be born will be called the Son of God.
 Mary said, “I am the servant of the Lord.
 May it be unto me according to your word.”
 Then the angel departed from her (Luke 1:30-35, 38).”

-The gist of this explanation is that, if Mary was, in fact, saved before she became pregnant with Jesus, then there was no avenue whereby either the sin nature or the guilt of Adam’s original sin could have been passed on to Jesus, because Mary’s new (righteous) nature in Christ would have already replaced her original sin nature (Colossians 3:9-10) and her righteousness of God in Christ would have erased her guilt of Adam’s original sin before He was conceived.
+The gist of this explanation is that, if Mary was, in fact, saved before she became pregnant with Jesus, then there was no avenue whereby either the sin nature or the guilt of Adam’s original sin could have been passed on to Jesus, because Mary’s new nature in Christ (2 Peter 1:4 speaks of the “divine nature” of those who believe in Christ) would have already replaced her original sin nature (Colossians 3:9-10) and her righteousness of God in Christ would have erased her guilt of Adam’s original sin before He was conceived.
 If this explanation is, indeed, true and valid, then it’s a good thing the angel preached the Gospel to Mary before Jesus was conceived!

 The “take home message” of this article is this, that one way or another, God saw to it that when Jesus was conceived, He was free of both the guilt of Adam’s original sin and of the sin nature.
 Add to that a sinless life (Hebrews 4:15) and we have a biblical explanation of how, when Jesus died on the cross, He could bear the sins of others (i.e., us).
 If He had had sins of His own to bear, then He would have died for His own sins, and our sins would still not be forgiven.
 In which case, it would not end well for us who believe and trust in Jesus for the forgiveness of our sins and the salvation of our souls!